-Please contact Professor Tricia Johnson after she has approved your academic considerations, to receive the new due date.
+Please contact Professor Patrick Mahon after he has approved your academic considerations, in order to receive the new due date.

 Outstanding assignments, that have been granted academic consideration, not received on the Final Day of University Classes for the Academic Year, as listed in the Academic Calendar, will be given a mark of 0 (zero).